hcfman/sbts-aru/README.md

 Localization utilizes the [OpenSoundScape](http://opensoundscape.org/en/latest/) library.

-Localizing is done by running localize_event.py with as input successive lines of a format containing the GPS co-ordinates of the event and the date-time of the event as follows:
+Localizing is done by running localize_event.py with as input successive lines of a format containing the GPS co-ordinates of the event and the date-time of the event as in the following example:

 ```
 $ localize_event.py